xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 A simple telemetry stack is composed of three main elements:
  - **Collector:** It receives, processes and exports telemetry data from various sources
  - **Database:** It stores data.
 The most suitable databases are Time Series DataBase (TSDB).
-Indeed, they are specificaly built for handling metrics that are time-stamped.
+Indeed, they are specifically built for handling metrics that are time-stamped.
  - **Visualization tool:** It queries the database to display data.
 It allows to create graphs and others charts for data visualization.
 Those charts can often be gathered in dashboards.
 <p style="text-align: center;">
 <img src="{{site.baseurl}}/images/telemetry_stack.png" style="max-height: 300px;">
 </p>
 An alert manager is often added in the stack to trigger alerts on specific thresholds.
-Many time, this alert manager is part of the vizualization tool.
+Many time, this alert manager is part of the visualization tool.

 There are multiple options for those elements, proprietary and opensource.
 Below are popular opensource tools that can be used to build a telemetry stack:
  - **Collectors:** Telegraf, gnmic, Fluentd, Logstash